 a.
-Background in central lowa is about 300 mrem/yr.
+Background in central Iowa is about 300 mrem/yr.

 An aerial survey showed doses to be lower than those measured on the ground.
-Occupancy factors would reduce the doses in Table 4-3 by a large fraction, making them below the current public dose limit of 100 mrem/yr (10 C.F.R. pt.
-20 2006).
+Occupancy factors would reduce the doses in Table 4-3 by a large fraction, making them below the current public dose limit of 100 mrem/yr (10 CFR Part 20).

 All the locations in Table 4-3 are outside the ISU campus and all are accessible by the public except portions of the sewer plant.
 Most Ames Laboratory workers were not exposed to the radioactive materials released during this event and were not involved in responding to the event.
-However, the Ames Laboratory health physics staff responded to the release event and were exposed to the released radioactive materials while making radiation measurements and collecting environmental samples for analysis.
+However, the Ames Laboratory health physics staff responded to the release event and were exposed to the materials while making radiation measurements and collecting environmental samples for analysis.
 It is reasonable to assume that radiation exposures to the health physics staff were monitored and offsite doses were included in their recorded occupational doses.
 Thus, no additional dose is recommended for occupational environmental dose for any workers.

-3.6 ENVIRONMENTAL CONTAMINATION, 1953 TO PRESENT
+4.6 ENVIRONMENTAL CONTAMINATION, 1953 TO PRESENT

-Gamma spectral analysis of samples of environmental media was not initiated until November 1974 (Voss 1974).
-By that time, uranium and thorium production and scrap recovery had ceased, and the Annex 1 Building had been demolished in 1953 (Karsjen 2003).
-Annex 2 operations had ceased in 1953, and the building was razed in 1972 (Ames 1985).
-The synchrotron operations had ceased in 1971, and the building was decommissioned in 1990 [11].
+Gamma spectral analysis of samples of environmental media was not initiated until November 1974 (Ames 1974).
+By that time, uranium and thorium production and scrap recovery had ceased, and Annex 1 had been demolished in 1953 (Karsjen 2003).
+Annex 2 operations ceased in 1953, and the building was razed in 1972 (Ames 1985).
+Synchrotron operations ceased in 1971, and the building was decommissioned in 1990 [11].
 ALRR operations ceased in 1977 and D&D was completed in 1981 (Voigt 1981).
 Only R&D activities continued after 1981.